mbloms/academy-git-101-backwards/excercises/00-basics.md

 Every commit has a unique identifier which is a sha1 checksum.
 This is called the "commit sha" or "commit hash".

-The commit hash is calculated from the contents of the commit, i.e. what is in all files that are commited, but also includes the author, date and parent commits.
-Therfore they will be unique depending on what, who, when and where (in the commit tree).
-This means that the commit hashes on your computer will be different compared to the examples here.
+The commit hash is calculated based on the file contents (i.e. what is in all files that are being commited), and the commit author, creation date and sha1 checksums of parent commits.
+Therefore they will be unique depending on what, who, when and where (in the commit tree).
+This means that the commit hashes on your computer will be different compared to the examples here!

-Also note that the first commit in the list (which confusingly is the last commit made) is marked as the HEAD.
-This is the commit currently checked out in your working area.
+Also note that the first commit in the list (which is the last commit made) is marked as the HEAD.
+This is the commit currently checked out in your working directory.

 The log command has many options for selecting what to include and format the output.
 Some useful examples are: